 Brian Dhatt, CTO at BigCommerce, states that while opening their own R&D office in Ukraine he was especially concerned with enhancing motivation.
 He suggests preparing an on-boarding plan for each team member as this helps your newcomers better understand their career prospects inside your company (and in turn motivates them to work harder).

 Many tech companies host their offshore teams at their headquarters.
 Don’t hesitate to invite them for induction trainings to your head office, introduce your company and key people, and conduct corporate meetings.
 In turn, you should also come to see the team’s local office to understand their environment.
 According to Andrey Akselrod, business trips mix cultures and develop “internal experience”.
-This is a good move towards fast onboarding, so bring your sales, marketing and other colleagues to Ukraine to meet the newcomers.
-Indeed, on-site meetings on a regular basis sustain smooth communication in the long run.
+This is a good move towards fast onboarding, so bring your colleagues to Ukraine to meet the newcomers.
+Indeed, on-site meetings on a regular basis sustain smooth communication and ease managing software development in the long run.

 Finally, make your R&D team feel valuable.
 Don’t task them with only support or maintenance work as it might offend them.
 You hired these tech specialists because of their professionalism, so give them a chance to show it.
 By completing some real work, the remote development team will be more than happy to contribute to the company’s success.
 This is also a nice tip for retaining the IT stars in your company, i.e. make them feel wanted and important and you will get commitment in return!

 In conclusion, you should remember that the worst idea is to treat your remote R&D team as just a “gang of techies”.
-If you want to gather some real IT talent, put these 4 principles (motivation, unification, automatization, dedication) into practice and get rid of many unforeseen troubles.
-Just keep in mind that under the right conditions, remote developers are as qualified and dedicated as your in-office employees.
-This is your key to ultimate success!
+If you want to gather some real IT talent, implement simple actions and get rid of many unforeseen troubles.
+Keep in mind that managing software development teams offshore is very similar to managing employees inhouse.
+Put these 4 principles (motivation, unification, automatization, dedication) into practice and get rid of those unpredictable issues.
+When you apply all the practices properly, remote developers are as qualified and dedicated as your in-office employees, and this is your key to ultimate success!